salihkilicli/salihkilicli/README.md

 <br />
 <br />

 Hello, my name is **Salih Kilicli**.
-I am an Applied Mathematician and Aspiring Data Scientist 📈 📊 📉 This may sound crazy but I decided to leave my Ph.D. education in Mathematics @ Texas A&M University during a pandemic to be a Data Scientist/ML Engineer to follow my passion in AI 🦾
+I am an Applied Mathematician and Aspiring Data Scientist 📈 📊 📉 This might sound crazy but I decided to leave my Ph.D. education in Mathematics @ Texas A&M University during a pandemic to be a Data Scientist/ML Engineer to follow my passion in Data Science & AI 🦾

 #### Personal Octocat 🐙🐱!